 Hillary Clinton must feel like she never wants to send another email in her life after all the stresses they've caused her in the last couple of years.
 During last year's presidential election campaign, while still reeling from the scandal of using her private email server for official government communications, Hilary was rocked by yet another email disaster.
 Tens of thousands of emails were hacked from her campaign chairman's account, leaking unprecedented details of what goes on behind closed doors.
 Some of the most personally embarrassing for the Clintons were exchanges about Bill's secret mistress, hilariously dubbed by the campaign team as "the energiser"

 Russian hackers target Colin Powell

 Another blow for the Clinton campaign came when Ex-Secretary of State Colin Powell also had his emails stolen, reportedly by Russian hackers.
 Again, the target appeared to be Clinton, and embarrassing exchanges were released, including Powell's views on Clinton's poor health, questioning relations between Hilary and Barack Obama and referring to Bill Clinton's habit of "d****** bimbos".
 The hack was just one more nail in the coffin for the ill-fated Clinton campaign.

 You may not be a celebrity, film star or politician but that doesn't mean you're not a target for hackers.
-Even the smallest cyber-attack or data breach can have serious financial and reputational repercussions, so it makes sense to prepare for the worst.
+Even the smallest cyber-attack or data breach can have serious financial and reputational repercussions, so it makes sense to prepare your business for the threat of cyber attacks.
 Find out more here about how cyber liability insurance can help here.

 We've made buying insurance simple.
 Get started.